Hyatt Regency Kyoto

 The Touzan restaurant was an absolutely incredible experience.
 Each dish was cooked and presented in front of us on the cooking bar over a charcoal pit where the temperatures can get up to 1,200 degrees!
 Some of the dishes served were sushi and sashimi while others were grilled by placing the charcoal directly on the fish and beef - it was so unique.
 Alongside the dishes we had Japanese wines and sake perfectly paired with the meal which were so delicious.

 Evi-Elli La Valle (Staff)

 The Hyatt Regency is a wonderful hotel where you immediately feel at home and I think it is the best Western hotel in Tokyo.
-Ken Yokoyama, the wonderful GM knows everything there is to know about Kyoto and can organize wonderful experiences whilst you are there.
+Ken Yokoyama, the wonderful GM knows everything there is to know about Kyoto and can organise wonderful experiences whilst you are there.
 I was taken to Sakamoto, a tiny and traditional Japanese restaurant hidden away in Gion for the most exquisite Michelin-starred Japanese dinner.
-When are you in Kyoto, Ken could also arrange dinner with a geiko, meditation with English-speaking monks, a mountain hike with a professor from one of Kyoto's many universities or you could even visit a bamboo shop to get customized furniture made to ship home.
+When are you in Kyoto, Ken could also arrange dinner with a geiko, meditation with English-speaking monks, a mountain hike with a professor from one of Kyoto's many universities or you could even visit a bamboo shop to get customised furniture made to ship home.
 All of these experiences and more would really add to any stay in Kyoto and you will definitely leave with a lot of happy memories...

 Victoria Douglas (Staff)